Follow TV Tropes

 • Dark Is Not Evil:

-• A good number of the Tiefling, Drow and Kobold Champions are good-aligned instead of evil-aligned.
+• A good number of Tiefling, Drow and Kobold Champions are Good-aligned instead of Evil-aligned.

 • Dark Is Evil:

-• Almost all the Evil champions are of evil races or part-evil races, such as Makos (Tiefling), Jarlaxle (Drow), Krond (Half-Orc), Spurt (Kobold).
+• Almost all the Evil champions are of Evil races or part-Evil races, such as Makos (Tiefling), Jarlaxle (Drow), Krond (Half-Orc), and Spurt (Kobold).

-• Deadpan Snarker: Several of the characters will engage in snark every now and then.
-Especially Jaraxle.
+• Deadpan Snarker: Several characters will engage in heavy snark every now and then.
+Especially Jarlaxle.

 • Death Is a Slap on the Wrist: In most adventures, Champions who die will be revived at full health once you move to another area.
 Should your entire party be wiped out, you'll simply be sent back to the last area you cleared.

-• Disaster Dominoes: At higher levels, the loss of a single Champion will cause this as they will be unable to provide any outgoing buffs when defeated.
-This can and will drastically lower your DPS by orders of magnitude and make the resulting enemies/boss nearly-impossible to beat.
+• Disaster Dominoes: At higher levels, the loss of a single Champion will cause this, as Champions stop providing any outgoing buffs or debuffs when dead.
+This can (and will!) drastically lower your DPS by orders of magnitude, possibly causing your progress to come to a sudden hault.

 • Doomy Dooms of Doom: Deekin Scalesinger is all about this, being true to his source game.
 His "Story of Doom" gives him a huge "DOOOOOM" over his head that fills up over time and gives a multiplicative damage buff as it fills, but decreases when enemies are killed.
-His ultimate attack is called "DOOOOOOOM!" and has him shout DOOOOOM at the enemies, which not only deals huge damage but also fills up the Story of Doom stacks to max for 30 seconds.
+His ultimate attack is called "DOOOOOOOM!" and has him shout DOOOOOM at the enemies, which both deals huge damage and sets his Story of Doom stacks to max for 30 seconds.

 • Dual Boss: